SolidPIPe/retro-bridge/README.md

 1. Download the latest version of Retro-Bridge from the [Releases page](https://github.com/solidpipe/retro-bridge/releases/latest).
 2. Make sure no HD-15 cables between the Pico and the Tink are connected.
 3. Hold the BOOTSEL button on the Pico as you're plugging the Micro USB to your computer.
 It should open as a drive in your Explorer.
 4. Copy the `.uf2` file to the root of that drive.
-After the copy, the drive will disappear and the drive will disappear.
+After the copy, the drive will disappear.
 You can unplug the Pico from the computer now.
 5. Plug the Pico to USB power or the USB-C OTG adapter connected to the Tink.
 With everything powered on, the Pico will blink the LED.
 6. Connect the HD-15 cable between the Pico and the Tink.
 7. Connect to the Wi-Fi network called "Retro-Bridge-XXXX".
 A captive portal page should open after about ~10 seconds.